yaacov/crdtoapi/README.md

 # CustomResourceDefinitions to Typescript API

-crdtoapi are a collection of tools that auto generate Typescript interfaces and constants out of [OpenAPI](https://www.openapis.org/)  and [kubernetes](https://kubernetes.io/) [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) files.
+crdtoapi is a collection of tools that auto generate Typescript interfaces and constants out of [OpenAPI](https://www.openapis.org/)  and [kubernetes](https://kubernetes.io/) [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) files.

 Tools: